JHoelli/Semantic-Meaningfulness/Readme.md

+# Semantic Meaningfulness: Evaluating counterfactual approaches for real world plausibility

+This repository contains the code for our paper "Semantic Meaningfulness: Evaluating counterfactual approaches for real world plausibility".
+We benchmark the semantic meaningfulness of known Counterfactual Approaches.
+The implementation in here allows to replicate the experiments, and the benchmarking of (new) counterfactual approaches.
+For easy usage of out metric, refer to Benchmarking_Output_Causal.ipynb.

 ## Install :
 Our Measure is based on the CARLA Framework (https://github.com/carla-recourse/CARLA).
 Therefore, in this repository a cloned version of CARLA can be found (./CARLA).
 We added the datasets to CARLA.
+Be aware that CARLA currently only works with Python 3.7..
 Install everything with:
 ```
     cd CARLA